 So, to make it easier for everyone to work remotely, Attraqt tried a cloud solution—the idea was to give the worldwide team a way to be responsive to customers wherever they were located, without buying expensive local hardware.

-Remote work has been especially useful for Attraqt’s sales team, which needs to have lots of meetings and demos with prospects.
-So, they use the RingCentral app to not only have video calls but also share their screens and even write notes on the screen as they talk through their presentation.
+Working remotely using RingCentral has been especially useful for Attraqt’s sales team, which needs to have lots of meetings and demos with prospects.
+So, they use the mobile app to not only have video calls but also share their screens and even write notes on the screen as they talk through their presentation.

 “Our staff really appreciates the screen-sharing feature, on-screen annotation, the option to record meetings, and the ability to set up a conference that participants can join without the host even being present,” says David: